LibrariesHacked/schema-librarydata/docs/loans.md

 ---

 A loan is the issuing of an item of stock to a member of the library service.
-A renewal of a item already on loan is counted as an additional loan.
+A renewal of an item already on loan is counted as an additional loan.
+Loans of both physical and electronic materials are included.

 ### How the data can be collected